Schwad/chronic_pain_outcomes_in_ruby_talk/slides.md

 ???

+Support Vector Machine (SVM) is a supervised learning algorithm

+Take in a set of training data of varying types, makes predictions with a set of methodologies that someone could probably do a 45 minute talk on themselves.

 Shout out to practicalai.com.
 With posts under a year old that focus on various different real implmentations of ruby against real data using different AI techniques

-Not an expert here, but the SVM approach seemed the most appropriate for the time I had.

-...30 seconds on svm....

-Support Vector Machine (SVM) is a supervised learning algorithm developed by Vladimir Vapnik and his co-workers at AT&T Bell Labs in the mid 90's.

-At their core, SVMs are a method for creating a predictor function from a set of training data where the function itself can be a binary, a multi-category, or even a general regression predictor.
-To accomplish this mathematical feat, SVMs find a hypersurface (for example, a plane in 2D) which attempts to split the positive and negative examples with the largest possible margin on all sides of the (hyper)plane.
 ---
 template: primary-slide